Wolmeslee History, Family Crest & Coats of Arms

 Early Origins of the Wolmeslee family

-Lancashire at Bickersfatte and Houghton. " In after times the township [of Wilpshire in Lancashire] became a possession of the Walmesleys, of whom Sir Thomas Walmesley died seised of the estate in the reign of Charles I." CITATION[CLOSE]
+The surname Wolmeslee was first found in Lancashire at Bickersfatte and Houghton. " In after times the township [of Wilpshire in Lancashire] became a possession of the Walmesleys, of whom Sir Thomas Walmesley died seised of the estate in the reign of Charles I." Today Walmersley is a village in the Metropolitan Borough of Bury, Greater Manchester.
+The place name literally meant "lake by the wood."

 Early History of the Wolmeslee family